 As I took a few more steps to reach a bench and sit, I felt a drop on my arm.
 No sooner did I realize it, it started drizzling and the kids started yelling in joy.
 They were hopping on the green grass, looking at the sky, eyes gleaming and enjoying the showers from heaven.
 Mothers who were around came running to take their kids back, some seeking shelter under trees and others running towards their abodes across the street.
 Oldies also started retreating but at their own pace, holding hands and supporting each other.

-I was still walking slowly, getting drenched, not just in the rain, but in the moment; a moment of harmony with nature and its beauty.
+I was still walking slowly, getting drenched, not just in the rain, but at the moment; a moment of harmony with nature and its beauty.
 The music of rain and thunder, feeling the wind and the raindrops on my skin.
 A moment in which everything seems right and you live in the present, love the present.
 A moment when you smile alone, to no one and to everyone.
-Eternal bliss !
+Eternal bliss!